Aspirin, sodium bicarbonate, and citric acid (Oral)

 Check with your doctor if your pain and/or upset stomach last for more than 10 days for adults or 5 days for children or if they get worse, if new symptoms occur, or if the painful area is red or swollen.
 These could be signs of a serious condition that needs medical treatment.

 The sodium bicarbonate in this combination medicine can keep other medicines from working properly if the 2 medicines are taken too close together.
-Always take aspirin, sodium bicarbonate, and citric acid:
+Always take this medicine:

 - At least 6 hours before or 2 hours after taking ciprofloxacin (e.g., Cipro) or lomefloxacin (e.g., Maxaquin).